 - Venous thromboembolism assessment

-Patients need to be assessed individually for whether they are fit to undergo an operation.
-This will involve their co-morbidities, risk of anaesthetic, frailty, cardiovascular and respiratory fitness.
+Patients need to be assessed to determine if they are fit to undergo the specific operation.
+This involves exploring their co-morbidities, risk from anaesthesia, their frailty status and their cardiorespiratory fitness.

 They require a full history of:

 - Previous adverse responses to anaesthesia

 Pregnancy needs to be considered in women of childbearing age.
 Consider asking about a family history of sickle cell disease.
 A general examination is performed to look for cardiovascular and respiratory disease.